Stella Parton: Television and film work

-In 2022 she appeared in the Pure Flix film Nothing is Impossible, starring David A.R.
+In 2022, Parton appeared in the Pure Flix film Nothing is Impossible, starring David A.R.
 White, which was filmed in Tennessee.

 Social work

 She devotes much of her time to causes such as domestic violence and teaches at the New Opportunity School for Women at Berea College, Kentucky, using her knowledge of hair and make-up to help women build self-esteem.

-Parton has been a national spokesperson for Mothers Against Drunk Driving and the Christian Appalachian Project and National Honorary Country Music Ambassador to the American Cancer Society.
+Parton is a national spokesperson for Mothers Against Drunk Driving and the Christian Appalachian Project and National Honorary Country Music Ambassador to the American Cancer Society.

-Parton went viral on Twitter in December 2020 with a tweet criticizing "old moldy politicians" over the sluggish COVID-19 vaccine rollout in the United States.
+Parton went viral on Twitter in December 2020 with a tweet criticizing "old moldy politicians" over the COVID-19 vaccine rollout in the United States.

 Other ventures

 Parton has a consulting business, Attic Entertainment Artist Development and Entertainment Consulting, which teaches stage presence, hair, make-up, wardrobe techniques and video coaching.
 She has also written three cookbooks, including State Fairs and Church Bazaars.